delivery rider ebike restrictions in boston

 |

-Last Updated on September 19, 2025 by Kristina
+Last Updated on February 16, 2026 by Kristina

-Boston, Massachusetts City Councilor Ed Flynn is calling for a ban on mopeds and electric bikes (e-bikes) used for third-party food delivery services like Uber Eats, Grubhub, and DoorDash.
+Boston, Massachusetts City Councilor Ed Flynn is calling for a ban on mopeds and electric bikes used for third-party food delivery services like Uber Eats, Grubhub, and DoorDash.
 He says the vehicles are making city streets dangerous and putting pedestrians at risk.

 Why the Ban Is Being Proposed